ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 ## The Need to Call Java from Ballerina
 - Ballerina is a relatively new language.
 Therefore, you may experience a shortage of libraries in [Ballerina Central](https://central.ballerina.io/).
 In such situations, as a workaround, you can use an existing Java library.
-- You are already familiar with a stable Java API that you would like to use in your Ballerina project.
+- You are already familiar with a stable Java API that you would like to use in your Ballerina package.
 - You want to take advantage of the strengths of Ballerina but you don’t want to reinvest in the libraries that you or your company have written already.

 There may be other reasons but these are great motivations to use Ballerina bindings.